achitashakhanova24/tenmoapplication/README.md

 For user registration, a controller method interacts with a UserDAO to create a new user with an initial balance.
 The login functionality authenticates users and issue an authentication token for subsequent interactions.

 To implement fund transfers, a TransferController handles the transfer process, ensuring the sender has sufficient funds, the recipient is valid, and updating the balances accordingly.
 Transfers will be stored in a TransferDAO, with each transfer having a unique identifier and an initial status of "Approved."
+Controllers for account balance, transaction history, and transfer details provide the necessary endpoints to fulfill these requirements.